mysql/mysql-sys/README.md

 ##### Description

-Lists all statements who's average runtime, in microseconds, is in the top 95th percentile.
+Lists all statements whose average runtime, in microseconds, is in the top 95th percentile.

 Also includes two helper views: